Bruno von Schauenburg: Life

-He is considered to be a pioneer of the colonization of medieval Moravia, he had previously inhabited uninhabited areas, mainly in the central part (Drahaner Bergland) and in the north of Moravia (areas between Oder and Ostravice).
+He is considered to be a pioneer of the colonization of medieval Moravia, he had previously inhabited uninhabited areas, mainly in the central part (Drahanská vrchovina) and in the north of Moravia (areas between Oder and Ostravice).
 For example, in his 1267 letter, for the first time Ostrava (Moravian) was mentioned.
 In addition to the castle in Kroměříž, he also founded the castles Mírov, Blansek, Fulštejn, Šaumburk and others.
 He also contributed to the founding of the towns of Uherské Hradiště and Brušperk.
 Most probably, his name was also called the town of Braniewo in Warmia (Braunsberg).

 After the death of King Wenceslaus, the bishop became an adviser and diplomat of the young king Ottokar II, as well as a supporter of the royal power in Moravia (the king was also Moravian ruler).
 In the years 1254–1255 and 1267–1268 he accompanied the king in the Crusades to Prussia.
 Together with the king, Bishop Bruno sought the Pope to raise the Olomouc bishopric to the rank of archbishopric, as well as the establishment of two new bishoprics in Prussia, which were to be subordinated to him.
 For the King Ottokar II, he gained Styria, where in the years 1262–1269 he was the hetman.
 He managed to negotiate the marriage of the king with Kunigunda of Halych, granddaughter of the king Béla IV of Hungary.
 He supported the Pope's King Ottokar II in his efforts for the Roman royal crown.
 Often, he also stood in the ranks of the armies of King Ottokar II, which at the time was not yet among the clergy as extraordinary.
 In 1276, he persuaded King Ottokar II to intervene in Vienna Rudolf I of Germany.

 In the Battle on the Marchfeld, Bishop Bruno did not participate.
 After the defeat of Ottokar II, he paid homage to Rudolf.
 He entrusted him with the administration of northern Moravia.
-In 1279, Bishop Bruno was ordained a bishop of Prague Tobias of Bechyně.
+In 1279, Bishop Bruno was ordained a bishop of Prague Tobiáš z Bechyně.
 Bruno von Schauenburg died in 1281.
 He was buried in front of the main altar in the Church of St. Maurice in Kroměříž, which he established himself.